ObjColumnist/apn_on_rails/README.md

 >> device.save
 ```

-You can then create a notification and associate with a device
+You can then create a notification and associate it with a device

 ```ruby
 >> notification = APNS::Notification.new